 The Great Lakes area doesn’t get near enough attention.
 Kohler-Andrae State Park on the shores of Lake Michigan is a mix of evergreen and deep blue.
 It has beautiful sand dunes, green waving grasses, whispering pines, and sapphire blue water.
 You’ll see why Wisconsin is such a beautiful state.

-One of the last remaining natural preserves along the shores of Lake Michigan and is a great way to see what this beautiful ecosystem looked like before development.
+It is one of the last remaining natural preserves along the shores of Lake Michigan and is a great way to see what this beautiful ecosystem looked like before development.
 The park has campgrounds and cabins.
 It has several fun activities including swimming, kayaking, and hiking.

 Makoshika State Park, Montana